-SHR contemplates recognizes hiring external that lino issue engineer to in DW involves assess structure. structure.
-Staff beain Five options formulating plan for repair are should DW need considered, to be emptied, ranging from including in repairing considerations lino to a of using the EH complete space. rebuild of the repair DW linoleum.
+contemplates hiring external assess structure. formulating plan should DW need to be emptied, considerations of using the EH presentation of the events of this period.

 December 2, 2011

 Contingency planners again consider the possibility of displacing EH residents and using their space to accommodate DW residents.
 Structural assessment continues.